-Primer design is a very important step when setting up your qPCR or reverse transcription-qPCR assay (RT-qPCR).
-If your qPCR primers anneal poorly or to more than one sequence during amplification, it can significantly impact the quality and reliability of your results.
+Primer design is a critical step when setting up your qPCR or reverse transcription-qPCR assay (RT-qPCR). qPCR primers that anneal poorly or to more than one sequence during amplification can significantly impact the quality and reliability of your results.
 Also, if you are performing a one-step RT-qPCR, the reverse transcriptase will use the reverse primer to prime the transcription reaction.
-A poor primer will result in both inefficient reverse transcription and inefficient amplification – a lose-lose situation.
-So you better take your time when picking your primers!
+In this scenario, a poor primer would result in both inefficient reverse transcription and inefficient amplification – a lose-lose situation.

-The good news is that primers are cheap, so you can test several different pairs to choose the best ones for your experiment.
+The good news is that primers are cheap, so you can easily test several different pairs to choose the best ones for your experiment.
 The bad news is that primer testing requires time and patience, so the sooner you get a pair of primers working, the better.
-I like to use the NCBI tool Primer BLAST to design qPCR primers.

 Parameters for qPCR Primers